mathianasj/bookstore/README.md

 To run the development server you'll first need to run the migration scripts to setup the database, and then run the actual django server.

 1. `python manage.py migrate`
+    1. This only needs run the first time or when changes are made to the models which would affect the database schema
 1. `python manage.py runserver`